samoht/assemblage/README.md

-### Assemblage
+## Assemblage

-> *Assemblage* is an artistic process.
+> __Assemblage__ is an artistic process.
 In the Programming Language arts, it consists of making complex project compositions by putting together build artefacts.

-*Assemblage* provides a set of tools to configure, manage, and use OCaml projects.
+The *Assemblage* toolbox provides an API and a set of binaries to configure, manage, and use OCaml projects.

 ### Status